adlnet/xAPI-Spec/xAPI.md

 - SHOULD be used to track fixes of minor issues (like a spelling error), <br>
 - SHOULD NOT be used if there is a major change in learning objectives, pedagogy, or assets of an activity.
 (Use a new activity ID instead).<br>
-- MUST NOT be used if the statement's object is a Person.
+- MUST NOT be used if the statement's object is an Agent or Group.

 </tr>